morenoh149/react-native-contacts/README.md

  * `addContact` (contact, callback) - adds a contact to the AddressBook.
  * `updateContact` (contact, callback) - where contact is an object with a valid recordID
  * `deleteContact` (contact, callback) - where contact is an object with a valid recordID
+ * `getContactsMatchingString` (string, callback) - where string is any string to match a name (first, middle, family) to
  * `checkPermission` (callback) - checks permission to access Contacts
  * `requestPermission` (callback) - request permission to access Contacts